Have you ever got a call from ability recovery service asking you to pay for a debt you had a few years back?

 - Dispute Errors: If there are mistakes on your credit report, dispute them with the credit bureaus.
 It's your right.

-Whether it's Ability Recovery Services or any other agency, remember that you have the power to stand up for yourself.
+Whether it's Ability Recovery Service or any other agency, remember that you have the power to stand up for yourself.

-How to prevent Ability Recovery Services from reappearing.
+How to Prevent Ability Recovery Service from Reappearing.

-To prevent Ability Recovery Services from reappearing on your credit report, you must take proactive steps.
+To prevent Ability Recovery Service from reappearing on your credit report, you must take proactive steps.

 We have learned to dispute the collection account with the credit bureaus and provide evidence that it does not belong to you.
 For my clients, I sent dispute letters to Equifax, Experian, and TransUnion stating that they did not owe the debt, and included proof of payment for the account in question.